home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 npx parcel src/index.js
 ```

 At this point I recommend to use the scripts configured in `package.json`.
+I
-I didn't investigate how it will deal with modules when running it directly.
+didn't investigate how far `parcel` will respect the settings from
+`package.json` when running it directly.
 In case please refer to the docs.

 Imports in `src/index.js`: